Teaching Commons > Teaching Guides > How Students Learn > Motivating Students

-Most instructors have, at some point or another, felt their enthusiasm for class deflate, if only momentarily.
+Most instructors have felt their students' enthusiasm for class deflate, if only momentarily.
 Teaching becomes challenging when faced with students who are visibly disengaged, routinely unprepared, or seemingly interested in one question alone: "Will this be on the final?"

 Research on motivation and learning suggests that students are motivated to learn when:

-Instructors can use these research findings to motivate students by:
+You can use these research findings to help motivate students by:

 Kirk, Karin.
 "Motivating Students."
 On the Cutting Edge: Strong Undergraduate Geoscience Teaching.
 National Association of Geology Teachers.